SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 ---

 ### Chapter Review Questions
-1. What two primary activites should PM tools help you accomplish?
+1. What two primary activities should PM tools help you accomplish?
 2. What three types of tools are essential for managing a project?
 3. How do you know if a PM tool is a good choice for you?